Dolphins extend winning streak to 6, rally past Jets 31-24

 ”The O-line did a great job today up front with creating those opportunities for Duke to find a hole and hit it and find ways to bounce the ball and have Duke be himself,” Tagovailoa said. ”That’s how he was his entire career and I’m glad we were able to witness that today.”

-Jets safety Elijah Riley was taken off the field on a backboard after being injured during the third quarter.
+Jets safety Elijah Riley was taken off the field on a backboard after injuring his neck during the third quarter.
 Riley’s head was stabilized before he was removed from the field on a cart.
 Thankfully, it all ended up being precautionary: Saleh said Riley would return to New York with the Jets on Sunday night.

 ”That was tough,” Jets cornerback Bryce Hall said of seeing Riley injured. ”He’s a warrior.”